Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 |201|General usage (e.g. touring FOH engineer wants a connection to stage, or event control want to hop over our network)|
 |203-219|Reserved for future general use.
 Not configured on switches.|

-\* 'Not configured on switches' refers to switches which require VLANs to be explicitly configured on the switch in order to pass through traffic on it - some switches can be configured to allow all VLANs to pass through.

 Each VLAN is configured to receive DHCP from the EdgeRouter in the master network rack.
 The EdgeRouter also provides routing between VLANs and networks, where necessary.
 For more information, see the "touring_edgerouter" file.

 Trunk link configuration:
 -------------------------